ayamir/nord-and-light/README.md

 ### Installation

 1. You should find you user directory.
-In my case, it&rsquo;s \`~/.mozilla/firefox/3ccio4xn.default-nightly/\`
+In my case, it's `~/.mozilla/firefox/3ccio4xn.default-nightly/`

 2. Backup your old config if you have.

-3.  cp chrome/ dir to your firefox user directory.
+3.  cp `chrome/` dir to your firefox user directory.

-4.  for the web page&rsquo;s nord theme
+4.  for the web page's nord theme
-    1.  add a addon called \`Midnight Lizard\`
+    1.  add a addon called `Midnight Lizard`

-    2.  add Nord theme to it&rsquo;s color schemes
+    2.  add Nord theme to it's color schemes

     3.  apply Nord theme